ZebAntonioli/GEN811-Final-Project/README.md

 Final project for bioinformatics lab looking into genetic variant analysis of whitetail deer on Martha's Vineyard

 # Background Information
-This project is investigating a potential X-linked disorder in *Odocoileus virginianus* or whitetail deer (or white-tailed deer).
+This project is investigating a potential X-linked disorder in *Odocoileus virginianus* or whitetail deer (or white-tailed deer) of Martha's Vineyard.
+Young male deer, also known as button bucks, have been found showing signs of neurodegeneration.
+After multiple rounds of negative diagnostic tests, the hypothesis was formed that this could be a genetic disorder and if that was the case, the most likely canidate was that of an X-linked nature since no female deer had been found with the same symptoms.
+Sequencing was performed on kidney and spleen tissue of five affected and five unaffected deer.
+These sequences were then used to find potential varaints of interest to explore further.

 # Pipeline Overview
 * Obtain Reads